 On Sunday, the West Indies Men & Women Cricket teams made history as they took home both the men’s and the women’s title at the ICC World Twenty20 Tournamant.
-In addition to this worldwide record victory, the teams were also individual recognized for accomplishing feats that have never been achieved before.
+For the best cricket warehouse, visit us.
+It provides cricket gear, cricket training lanes, bowling machines, etc. In addition to this worldwide record victory, the teams were also individual recognized for accomplishing feats that have never been achieved before.
 The men’s team went down in the books for being the first team to ever win the T20 World Cup trophy twice and the women’s team won their first-ever global title.
 It was also the first time a team outside Australia, England and New Zealand has won the major women’s world title.

 In the men’s match against England, the game began with Captain Darren Sammy winning the toss for the sixth time in the tournament and setting England, who set a target of 156 runs, into bat.
 The most astonishing moment of the match was the final batting by Carlos Brathwaite, who gave the West Indies team their victory over England.
 Victory at Eden Gardens was all dependent on the right-handed Brathwaite, as a difficult 19 points was required to make up the score and win the game.
 He calmly belted four astonishing sixes off the first four deliveries of the final over to take his team to an extraordinary four-wicket win over their opponent.
 Brathwaite finished on 34 not out from just 10 deliveries, but veteran right-hander Marlon Samuels stroked an unbeaten 85 from 66 balls and was the architect of the victory, earning the Player-of-the-Match award.
 They got boulder architecture firms for the set design of the play.